Banner Health

 For a diagnosis of Barrett’s esophagus, your provider will probably recommend endoscopy and biopsy:

 • Endoscopy: A health care provider passes a thin, flexible tube with a camera (endoscope) down your throat to view the esophagus.
 With endoscopy, your provider can see the lining of the esophagus.
-This procedure may be a little uncomfortable, but you shouldn’t have any pain.
+This procedure may feel uncomfortable, but it should not be painful.

 • Biopsy: During endoscopy, your provider may remove a small tissue sample (biopsy) to examine in a lab.
 With a biopsy, your provider may diagnose Barrett’s esophagus and see how much the cells in your esophagus have changed.

-If you have Barrett’s esophagus, your biopsy may show:
+If you have Barrett’s esophagus, biopsy results may show:

 • No dysplasia: Your cells don’t have precancerous signs.